 Tardy Policy: A student is tardy if he/she is not in the assigned room when the bell begins ringing to start class and misses less than the first five (5) minutes of class.
-This includes the Academic Advisory period/Home Room.

-- Lateness without a pass will be considered tardy.
-[SEP] - A student who has a pass from a member of the educational staff will have his/her tardiness excused.
-[17] - Tardies will be cumulative for all classes.
-The cumulative record of tardies will be maintained in the office (Harmony).
+- Lateness without a pass will be considered tardy. - A student who has a pass from a member of the educational staff will have his/her tardiness excused. - Tardies will be cumulative for all classes.
+The cumulative record of tardies will be maintained in the office (Skyward). - It is the parent and student's responsibility to arrive on time.
+Students that are dropped off late will be marked tardy.

-Consequences (Per Semester): Every Step will be logged into Harmony
+Consequences (Per Semester):.